-In continuing with ANB’s goal of becoming the best provincial association in Canada our process has lead to some recurring questions and themes.
-The continuing goal of staff and all involved in leadership positions in the association is to make our association the best it possibly can be for its members.
+In pursuit of ANB's goal of becoming the best provincial athletics association in Canada, we have had to reflect on some of the most frequently asked questions of the association.
+The continuing goal of ANB staff, as well as all those in leadership positions is to ensure that our association is the best it can be for our members.

 Q - Indoors - Why are meets only held in Moncton and Oromocto?